AP PHOTOS: Kindness, empathy highlight humanity of Olympics - NewsBreak

 AP PHOTOS: Kindness, empathy highlight humanity of Olympics

-TOKYO (AP) — In the close-up photos of this pandemic-era Olympic Games, you can imagine the world's most competitive athletes saying to their rivals: “Are you OK?”.
-The striking images that show these world class athletes displaying acts of empathy and kindness to their competitors may be unexpected.
-But they're very much appreciated by a global audience that's been banned from the venues as a coronavirus precaution.www.stamfordadvocate.com
+TOKYO (AP) — In the close-up photos of this pandemic-era Olympic Games, you can imagine the world’s most competitive athletes saying to their rivals: “Are you OK?”

+The emotions are vivid in the frame of Mexico’s Jesus Angulo and teammate Luis Romo comforting Japan’s Takefusa Kubo while another Japanese teammate appears devastated after their men’s bronze medal soccer match.

 Comments / 0